-Senior software engineer with a strong devops skill-set, and experience in leading the design, development and operation of large-scale software projects.
-These range from Apache SpamAssassin, the world-leading open-source spam filter, to a world-wide network monitoring system used internally within Amazon.
+Senior software engineer with experience in leading the design, development and operation of large-scale software projects.

 Developing products and services to perform Amazon-scale active network monitoring.
-Our team's main project has been a next-generation network monitoring system, to detect and triangulate network problems quickly and accurately in order to drive down MTTD and MTTR.
-This is composed of a fleet of servers running Jetty and Guice in Java, and a larger fleet of agents written in C++ with Boost.
+Our team's main project was a next-generation network monitoring system, to detect and triangulate network problems quickly and accurately in order to drive down MTTD and MTTR.
+This was composed of a fleet of servers running Jetty and Guice in Java, and a larger fleet of agents written in C++ with Boost.

 Software Engineer, NewBay (Dublin, Ireland) (Dec 2008 - Jul 2009):

-Working on server farm deployment automation, and large-scale object storage.
+Working on server farm deployment automation, and building large-scale object storage web services in Java.